lihaojin/InvestUp_FrontEnd/README.md

 # InvestUp FrontEnd

 **InvestUp** is a chatbot web application trained with IBM Watson Assistant that educates new investors on the process of investment and how to begin.
 Investup is capable of retrieving real-time stock prices and relevant news articles using the IEX market data API.
-This chatbot is developed with a user friendly messenger interface using React JS that can be incorporated into any website.
+This chatbot is developed with a user friendly messenger interface using React JS.
 ### Node

 [Node](http://nodejs.org/) is really easy to install & now include [NPM](https://npmjs.org/).